Roshan4004/NepalTravelBlog/README.md

 With this automation, the blog remains active and regularly updated with fresh content!

 ## Update (November 30, 2024)
-Taking the blog project a step further, an AI avatar feature will be integrated to enhance user interaction.
-Users will be able to click on a blog post to have it recited by an AI avatar in either Nepali or English.
+Taking the blog project a step further, an avatar feature will be integrated to enhance user interaction.
+Users will be able to click on a blog post to have it recited by an automated avatar in either Nepali or English with lipsync.

 ### AI Avatar Features
 - **Recitation Option**: Users can choose to have the blog recited in Nepali or English.
 - **Translation**: The blog content is translated from English to Nepali using a Generative AI model.
 - **Voice Synthesis**: Google’s GTTS (Google Text-to-Speech) will be used to generate high-quality voice outputs.
-- **Avatar Rendering**: The AI avatar is rendered using React Three Fiber.
+- **Avatar Rendering**: The avatar is rendered using React Three Fiber.
 - **Avatar Design**: The base design of the avatar will be created using Ready Player Me, with custom modifications made in Blender.
 - **Avatar's Lipsync**: Although, I am still figuring out and testing options, at first I will be using ["rhubarb-lip-sync"](https://github.com/DanielSWolf/rhubarb-lip-sync) which is a really cool project.

 With this feature, the travel blog will not only provide engaging content but also an immersive and interactive user experience.

 ## Update (January 15, 2025)
-The project now has an AI avatar which recites the blog contents for you!
+The project now has an automated avatar which recites the blog contents for you!

 - **Recitation Option**: Users can choose to have the blog recited in Nepali or English.
 - **In Avatar Options**: Users can select play/pause and reset option for respective performation of avatar.